IrinaNikitinaa/DrinkingGame/README.md

 Array.

 First we made methods and used this methods for making an array which would contain only the right numbers based on random number.
-We also decided that a random number will be somewhere between 3-9 (3 and 9 included) because with number 1 our array would be complete emty and with number 2 – would be too much skipped numbers.
+We also decided that a random number will be somewhere between 3-9 (3 and 9 included) because with number 1 our array would be complete empty and with number 2 – would be too much skipped numbers.

 Players.